SimonSapin/exyr.org/exyr/pages/2018/windows.markdown

         # This helps when resuming the laptop from sleep with open connections,
         # the server might have dropped them in the meantime without the laptop knowing.
         ServerAliveInterval 10

+        # Whenever creating a new connection, keep it running in a background process
+        # so that other commands (ssh, rsync, git, …) can reuse it.
+        # With far-away servers this can save a couple seconds,
+        # since each new connection requires several network round-trips.
+        ControlMaster auto
+        ControlPath ~/.ssh/mux-%r@%h:%p

+        # Close these background connections when they haven’t been used for a while.
+        ControlPersist 1h